MicrosoftLearning/mslearn-databricks/Instructions/DE-01-Real-time-ingestion.md

+---
+lab:
+    title: 'Real-time Ingestion and Processing with Spark Structured Streaming and Delta Lake with Azure Databricks'
+---

-# Exercise 01 - Real-time Ingestion and Processing with Spark Structured Streaming and Delta Lake with Azure Databricks
+# Real-time Ingestion and Processing with Spark Structured Streaming and Delta Lake with Azure Databricks

 ## Objective
 In this lab, you will learn how to use Azure Databricks to set up a real-time data ingestion pipeline using Spark Structured Streaming and Delta Lake.
 By the end of this lab, you will be able to: